phoemelakyle/AGRIMARTv3/README.md

 >### <h2 id="setup--installation">🔧 Setup & Installation

-After cloning or downloading the repository, move the `AGRIMART` folder to your Desktop.
+After cloning or downloading the repository, move the `ANGKATANI` folder to your Desktop.

 1. Open your terminal: `Terminal > New Terminal`
-2. You should see something like this: PS C:\Users\User\Desktop\AGRIMART>
+2. You should see something like this: PS C:\Users\User\Desktop\ANGKATANI>
 3. Type these commands **one at a time**:
 ```
 python -m venv venv